 While Figure 7 shows that people with disability have lower access to the internet than people without disability, it does not account for the additional effect of belonging to more than one socioeconomic group.
 For example, people with disability tend to have other characteristics which are correlated with lower access to the internet.
 On average, this group is older, less likely to be employed and has lower incomes than people without disability.
 Our regression modelling confirms these additional influences.
 After controlling for other observable characteristics (such as age, employment status and income), the impact of having disability on the probability of getting internet access was relatively small.
 Having a disability reduced the likelihood of having internet access by only 2 percentage points.

 While the impact of disability on the likelihood of having internet access was relatively small, its effect on the rate of gaining access was quite large.
-Our duration modelling of HILDA data show that, compared to people without disability, those with health conditions had their internet take up rate 12% lower, other factors held constant.
+Our duration modelling of HILDA data shows that, compared to people without disability, those with health conditions experienced a 12% lower internet take up rate, other factors held constant.
 This shows that disability has a persistent influence on the length of time spent without internet access.

 Figure 7: Share of people without internet access at home by health status, 2010 to 2022